 Now think about your classroom full of students and how many of them have moved past this skill and are able to fluently blend and read CVC words.
 Maybe you teach kinder and you have a few or you teach first and have quite a bit.
 Maybe you teach second and almost all do but what about the kids that can’t?
 Even if it’s just one, or two kids, they deserve the extra support.
 In my 6 years of teaching first grade, I ALWAYS have had a HAND FULL of students who struggled so much and needed more help.
 This led me to research and planning.

 After years of teaching students who needed more support with this skill, I knew I needed to do something different to help these students.
 Something more exciting and engaging that clicked quickly.
-So let’s dive in.
-First I’m going to briefly tell you about how I construct reading groups, then I’m going to tell you how I make it EXCITING and ENJOYABLE!
+After reading, you will learn SO many ways to make it EXCITING and ENJOYABLE!

 Bring Back the Excitement!

 Play based learning is an amazing way to keep the fun and enjoyment in practicing skills.
 A teacher can be handed a curriculum and told to teach it, but I guarantee that if you walk in ANY room, EVERY teacher will have a different way of teaching it.
 That’s one of the great things about teaching- everybody has their own style and flair!